 When it comes to creating a video project, the cost is, understandably, one of the main factors that a business will take into consideration.
 In this blog we’ll explore some of the things that go into creating a video project, and why it’s important to consider all the factors that can be involved before making a decision!

 We get asked this a lot.

-The key thing to take into account when it comes to video content is that each client, project and shoot day are different.
-The number of variables that need to be taken into account is massive – from job to job there is no set formula.
+When it comes to a professional production, every client, project and shoot day can throw up a unique set of different variables to take into account – from job to job there is no set formula.

-A big part of our job is taking what is a complex and potentially confusing set of processes, breaking them down and managing them for our clients in a way that they can follow & understand.
+An important part of our work is client management – taking what is a complex set of processes, breaking them down and managing them for our clients in a way that they can follow & understand.

-Our goal is always to create the best quality content for our clients by maximising the reach of their budgets.
+Our goal is always to create the best return on investment for our clients by maximising the reach of their budgets.
 The value you get from using an experienced production company is not only in the quality of the work delivered at the end of the project, but how the process itself is handled.

 Initiating a discussion around budget at the beginning of a relationship allows us to understand what parameters we can work within for a client, and to make suggestions to help ensure the they get the best outcomes for their investment.